Ohiopyle High Bridge

-The Ohiopyle High Bridge is a structure that carries the Great Allegheny Passage trail across the Youghiogheny River in Ohiopyle, Pennsylvania, United States.
+The Ohiopyle High Bridge is a structure that carries the Great Allegheny Passage trail across the Youghiogheny River slightly north of Ohiopyle, Pennsylvania, United States.

 The span was originally opened in 1912 as part of the last major railroad constructed in Pennsylvania.
-It served the Western Maryland Railway's expansion from Cumberland, Maryland, to Connellsville, Pennsylvania, and was one of two bridges to cross a meandering section of the Yough in Ohiopyle.
-The High Bridge rises over 100 feet higher than its sister span, which sits upstream from the area's famous waterfall.
+It served the Western Maryland Railway's expansion from Cumberland, Maryland, to Connellsville, Pennsylvania, and was one of two bridges to cross a meandering section of the river in Ohiopyle.
+The High Bridge rises over 100 feet higher than the nearby Ohiopyle Low Bridge, which sits upstream from the area's famous waterfall.

 By the 1960s, the importance of the High Bridge was dramatically reduced.
 In 1975, the Western Maryland eliminated all service west of Hancock, Maryland.

-Following the closure of the line, the bridge sat unused until its repurposing as a pedestrian and bicycle crossing in 1999.
+The bridge was rehabilitated and reopened for public use in 1989, and became part of the Great Allegheny Passage rail trail.